Code-Institute-Submissions/Milestone_project_1-7/README.md

 #### How to run the project locally
 + [click here to access the project repository](https://github.com/Gonzo2500/Milestone_project_1)
-+ click on the dropdown menu named "Code"
++ Click on the dropdown menu named "Code"
 + Click the HTTPs section (it should be preselected)
-+ click the clipboard icon to clone the repository
++ Click the clipboard icon to clone the repository
 + Open your IDE terminal
 + Type ‘git clone’ and paste in the url you just copied e.g. `$ git clone https://github.com/Gonzo2500/Milestone_project_1.git`
 + Press enter, the clone will be created